absoluteAngelic/GameEngineSandbox/README.md

 **Abstraction** is used to save repeated code in every pickuppable child, and make it simpler to manage the effects of pickups.
 Just like what was written for Inheritance, instead of checking for CompareTag() and OnTriggerEnter in each pickuppable child, the PickedUp() method is the abstraction.
 It hides these checks behind a simple method that gets automatically called on contact with the player.
 ***

+**Week 3 Checklist:**<br>
+-Made Player a singleton and access it from the Lose Plane and Win Cube to trigger win/loss.
+Also accessed by coins to give the player money, and for the Win Cube to check the player's money.
+-Instead of having prefabs put directly into the map, coins and powerups are spawned by a SpawnPoint factory that triggers the Spawn methods defined within children of Pickuppable